yurivict/freebsd/ports/HOW-TOs.md

-# This file contains various how-tos intended to aid in FreeBSD ports creation.
+# Various how-tos intended to aid in FreeBSD ports creation

 ## The project doesn't provide tarballs, and only offers the Git repository.
 How to fetch such code?